-Bring 1 ¼ cups broth, rice, beans, 1 ½ teaspoons chili powder, and ½ teaspoon salt to boil in medium saucepan over medium-high heat.
+Bring 1 ¼ cups broth, rice, beans, 1 ½ teaspoons chili powder, and ½ teaspoon salt to a boil in a medium saucepan over medium-high heat.
 Cover, reduce heat to low, and cook until rice is tender and broth is absorbed, about 20 minutes.
 Remove rice from heat and let sit, covered, for 10 minutes.
-Add scallions and fluff with fork to incorporate; cover to keep warm.
+Add scallions and fluff with fork to incorporate.
+Cover to keep warm.

-Meanwhile, cook oil, garlic, and remaining 3 tablespoons chili powder in large saucepan over medium-high heat until fragrant, 1 to 2 minutes.
+Meanwhile, cook oil, garlic, and the remaining 3 tablespoons chili powder in a large saucepan over medium-high heat until fragrant, 1 to 2 minutes.
 Stir in tomato sauce and remaining 1 cup broth and bring to simmer.
-Nestle chicken into sauce.
-Cover, reduce heat to medium-low, and cook until chicken registers 160 degrees F, 10 to 15 minutes, flipping halfway through cooking.
+Nestle chicken into the sauce.
+Cover, reduce heat to medium-low, and cook until chicken registers 165°F, 10 to 15 minutes, flipping halfway through cooking.

-Transfer chicken to cutting board and let cool slightly.
+Transfer chicken to a cutting board and let cool slightly.
 Using 2 forks, shred chicken into bite-size pieces.
-Toss chicken with ¼ cup sauce and 2 tablespoons cilantro in bowl.
+Toss the chicken with ¼ cup of the reserved red sauce and 2 tablespoons cilantro in a bowl.
 Set remaining sauce aside.

-Before serving, whisk salsa and 2 tablespoons cilantro together in bowl, cover, and microwave until hot, about 1 minute (if you’re using homemade tomatilla salsa with fresh cilantro in it, no need to stir in extra cilantro at this point).
-Reheat red sauce in saucepan over medium heat until hot, about 3 minutes, adding water as needed to loosen consistency.
+Before serving, whisk the salsa verde and 2 tablespoons cilantro together in bowl, cover, and microwave until hot, about 1 minute (if you’re using homemade tomatilla salsa with fresh cilantro in it, no need to stir in extra cilantro at this point).
+Reheat the red sauce in a saucepan over medium heat until hot, about 3 minutes, adding water as needed to loosen consistency.

-Arrange burritos on individual plates.
-Pour tomatillo sauce over half of each burrito and pour red sauce over other half of burrito.
+Arrange the burritos on individual plates.
+Pour tomatillo sauce over half of each burrito and pour red sauce over the other half of each burrito.
 Drizzle with crema, sprinkle with remaining 2 tablespoons cilantro, and serve.